 To date, we have restored 4 acres of land.
 On this land we have planted 10,000 plants including herbs and crops.
 These lands are now able to retain rainwater and have had good vegetation with biodiversity.
 50+ volunteers have worked at our farm coming from our country and all around the world.

-We need volunteers having different skills and knowledge.
-We need volunteers to implement Agroforestry, photographers to document restoration practices, architects and carpenters to create wood houses and mud houses.
-We also need researchers who can research implementation of Regenerative Agroforestry.
+We are welcoming people who have different skills and knowledge.
+Anyone is welcome to come and learn through the implementation of the agroforest creation and maintenance.
+If you have specific skills in Agroforestry, photography to document restoration practices, architecture and carpentry to create wood houses and mud houses, we would love to hear from you.
+We are also looking for researchers who can research implementation of Regenerative Agroforestry.

 EUR10 per night stay, including community, arranged basic accommodation and food three-times per day.
 All travelling charges extra.